The Flock: Another tech podcast

 I suppose that's the reason I started writing: to do whatever I could to balance the scales of accuracy.

-I am at once cynical about and intrigued by the click-driven structure of Internet journalism.
-Because of my being a technology aficionado, this is where you'll see the intersection of my interests in tech and the machinations of the online world itself.
+I am at once cynical about and intrigued by the click-driven structure of Internet journalism, its prioritization of sheer volume over true value.
+Because of my being a technology aficionado, this is where you'll see the intersection of my interests in tech and the machinations of our online world.